 - Chill in the freezer for 15 minutes to harden the Mascarpone a little bit before adding more layers.

 - Soak gelatin the same way as above, except we're using double the amount of gelatin this time.
 Heat gelatin/milk in microwave in 10-15 second interval, stir to make sure all gelatin is dissolved.

 - Mix gelatin with yogurt and sakura jam.

 - Whip heavy cream with sugar to soft peak then add to the yogurt mixture and mix well.
 Note that you can save some whipped heavy cream from this stage to decorate later on.
-Make sure it is chilled in fridge until piping.
+Make sure it is chilled in the fridge until piping.

 - Pour this yogurt mousse on top of 2nd layer chiffon.

-- Again, chill in freezer for another 15 minutes to harden the top surface before adding additional layers.
+- Again, chill in the freezer for another 15 minutes to harden the top surface before adding additional layers.